-The equation (6) above explains the secondary circuit of an imaginary transformer, with a constant voltage ratio and with the same frequency of both sides.
-This imaginary stationary rotor carries the same current as the actual rotating rotor.
-This makes possible to transfer the secondary rotor impedance to the primary stator side.
+Equation (6) above explains the secondary circuit of an imaginary transformer, with a constant voltage ratio and with the same frequency of both sides.
+This imaginary stationary rotor carries the same current as of the actual rotating rotor.
+This makes it possible to transfer the secondary rotor impedance to the primary stator side.

 Approximate Equivalent Circuit of an Induction Motor

 The above equation is the torque equation of an induction motor.
-The approximate equivalent circuit model is the standard for all performance calculation of an induction motor.
+The approximate equivalent circuit model is the standard for all performance calculations of an induction motor.